Ernest Hemingway and Jack Kerouac: United By Parallel Road Trips

 Many readers consider Jack Kerouac the patron saint of the great American road trip.
 So it may be surprising to learn writer Ernest Hemingway loved road trips too.
 Hemingway and Kerouac were born over twenty years apart and led very different lives.
-Yet, they both wrote the novel that defined their respective generation and became literary celebrities.
+Yet, they both wrote a novel that defined their respective generation and became literary celebrities.
 They both revolutionized American prose.
 And they both loved to drive.
 They loved driving so much that after each of them published their first book, they each completed a great American road trip in their beloved Ford.

 Ernest Hemingway in 1928

 By twenty-eight years old, Ernest Hemingways was the brightest literary star of his generation.
-Living amongst expatriate writers in Paris, he published several revolutionary short stories collections, his prose style forever changing American literature.
+Living amongst expatriate writers in Paris, he published several revolutionary short story collections, his prose style forever changing American literature.
 Then, inspired by his friend F. Scott Fitzgerald’s “The Great Gatsby,” he wrote a novel.

-Hemingway’s debut “The Sun Also Rises” is about a posse of young expatriates behaving badly at the bullfights in Spain.
+Hemingway’s debut, “The Sun Also Rises,” is about a posse of young expatriates behaving badly at the bullfights in Spain.
 But, unlike “Gatsby,” “Also Rises” explores exactly why the 1920s roared.
 In the book, Hemingway names his fellow disillusioned veterans the Lost Generation.

-Then in 1928, Hemingway returned to the United States, triumphant.
+But in 1928, Hemingway returned to the United States, triumphant.
 Ernest Hemingway’s wealthy uncle-in-law, Gus Pfeiffer, bought Hemingway a car.
 He ordered the Hemingway’s a brand-new Ford Coupe, loaded with all the available options.

 Hemingway and his wife, Pauline Pfeiffer, landed in Key West, Florida to take delivery of the car.
 The Hemingways fell in love with the town and would live there until 1938.